-the public face of this culture, which he named "No Rules Rules."
-A presentation outlining Hastings's radical management philosophy has been viewed over 20 million times since he posted it online.
-Sheryl Sandberg, the chief operating officer of Facebook, described it as "the most important document ever to emerge from Silicon Valley."
-Hastings's book about his management philosophy is a bestseller, 102 and he has drawn praise for being a "genius," and one of the greatest success stories in the technology business.
-104
+it as "the most important document ever to emerge from Silicon Valley."101 Hastings's book about his management philosophy is a bestseller, 102 and he has drawn praise for being a "genius"103 and one of the greatest "success stories in the technology business."104

 Interestingly, Hastings holds only a tiny fraction-1.2%-of Netflix's voting rights.
 He therefore depends on the company's shareholders for his continued service.
-Yet, despite the fact that Netflix has systematically ignored shareholder demands concerning its corporate governance, he has continued to serve as the company's chair and CEO.
-105
+Yet, despite the fact that Netflix has systematically ignored shareholder demands concerning its corporate governance, he has continued to serve as the company's chair and CEO.105

 Amazon.
-Jeff Bezos, who founded Amazon in his garage in Seattle in 1994, served as CEO for 27 years.
-106 He is credited with having the strategic vision that led the company to its phenomenal success, transitioning it from a modest online bookseller into one of the world's largest corporations.
-107 Under his leadership, Amazon's share price has increased 198,989% (!) since its IPO in 1997, making Amazon the fifth largest company by market cap as of the end of 2021.
-108 The media viewed Bezos as a unique leader, describing him as a "once-in-ageneration-type-CEO."
-109
+Jeff Bezos, who founded Amazon in his garage in Seattle in 1994, served as CEO for twenty-seven years.106 He is credited with having the strategic vision that led the company to its phenomenal success, transitioning it from a modest online bookseller into one of the world's largest corporations.107 Under his leadership, Amazon's share price has increased 198,989% (!) since its IPO in 1997, making Amazon the fifth-largest company by market cap as of the end of 2021.108 The media viewed Bezos as a unique leader, describing him as a "once-in-a-generation type CEO."109

-Not surprisingly, investors seemed to believe that Bezos was essential to the
+Not surprisingly, investors seemed to believe that Bezos was essential to the company's meteoric growth.110 He was praised for his ability to make